jenskeiner/ghcr-container-repository-cleanup-action/README.md

 Also, in the unlikely case that `1.0` and `1.1` are multi-architecture images that share one or more child images, these children would also not be deleted to keep the integrity of version `1.1`.
-More on that below.

 ### `keep-n-tagged`

-This option selects the given number of tags after `include-tags` and `exclude-tags` options have been processed.
-All tags matched by neither `include-tags` nor `exclude-tags` are ordered by date and the most recent tags, the corresponding versions and their children are added to the set of tags/versions to keep, respectively.
-The remaining tags and their related versions are added to the set of tags/versions to delete, respectively.
-If the option is not set, the number of tags to keep is implicitly set to the number of all remaining tags.
+This option selects from the tags not matched by `include-tags` or `exclude-tags`.
+These remaining tags are ordered by date and the given number of most recent tags and their corresponding versions are added to the set of tags/versions to keep, respectively.
+All other tags and their versions are likewise added to the set of tags/versions to delete.

+If the option is not set, all remaining tags and their versions are kept.

 Continuing the example from above, if the repository contains the tags `1.0`, `1.1`, ..., `1.9`, then the tags not matched by either `include-tags` or `exclude-tags` are `1.4`, `1.5`, ..., `1.9`.
 If `keep-n-tagged` is set to `2`, then the tags `1.8` and `1.9` would be kept, while `1.4`, `1.5`, `1.6` and `1.7` would be deleted.
-This assumes that the versions were created in ascending order.
+This assumes that tagged versions versions were created in ascending order.

-Again, to keep the integrity of multi-architecture images, any child images that are referenced both by a version that should be kept and one that should be deleted, are kept.

 ### `keep-n-untagged`

-This option selects untagged versions after `include-tags`, `exclude-tags`, and `keep-n-tagged` options have been processed.
-All remaining versions neither included in the versions to delete, nor included in the versions to keep so far are ordered by date.
-The given number of most recent versions are added to the set of version to keep.
-The rest is added to the versions to delete.
-If the option is not set, the number of versions to keep is implicitly set to the number of all remaining versions.
+This option selects untagged versions not matched by `include-tags`, `exclude-tags`, or `keep-n-tagged`.
+These versions are also ordered by date and the given number of the most recent versions is added to the set of versions to keep.
+All remaining versions are added to the set of versions to delete.

-Note that using this option may break untagged multi-architecture images as all untagged images processed by this option are treated the same.
+However, to preserve the integrity of multi-arch images, it may actually be necessary to keep a few more versions than strictly specified.
+In such case, `keep-n-untagged` is only a lower bound.

+### Edge cases

+While the options should mostly work intuitively, some edge cases should be considered.
+This affects typically the `keep-n-untagged` option since the ordering by date and the requirement to maintain the integrity of multi-architecture images can conflict.

+In most situations, a single multi-architecture image and its single-architecture children will have timestamps relatively close to each other, so that ordering untagged images by the timestamp will keep related images together.
+Also, the multi-architecture version/manifest is created last, after all single-architecture images, since it needs to reference the single-architecture images by their digest.

+However, there could be situations where the timestamps of images belonging to two different multi-architecture images are interleaved.
+In this siutation, it may happen that the more recent multi-architecture manifest is added to the list of versions to keep, but after also adding the child images to the set, the number of untagged images to keep is already reached or exceeded.
+In this case, the second multi-architecture image and its children would not be kept, even though some images related to that version are newer than some other images related to the first version.
+This behaviour ensures the integrity of multi-architecture images while also ensuring that the number of untagged images to keep is typically only exceeded by a relatively small number.

-### Deletion
+### Final Deletion

-After all options from above have been processed, the final set of tags/versions are determined by removing all tags/versions to keep from the tags/versions to delete.
-This ensures the integrity of all tags and tagged multi-architecture images.
+After all options have been processed, the final set of tags/versions to delete are determined by removing all tags/versions to keep from the tags/versions to delete.

 For example, assume a version V carries two tags, A and B, and that tag A should be deleted while tag B should be kept.
 The final set of tags to delete is {A} \
 {B} = {A}, but the final set of versions to delete in {V} \ {V} = {}, the empty set.
-Therefore, only the tag A is removed.
+Therefore, only tag A is removed.
 Version V cannot be removed because tag B should be kept and needs to remain attached to V.

-### Dry run

-You can use the `dry-run` option to prevent the action from actually deleting any tags and versions.
-This can be helpful to test the configuration of the action.
+Finally, the tags and versions that are safe to delete are actually deleted.

+## Best Practices

+1. **Dry Run**: Always test your configuration using the `dry-run: true` option before performing actual deletions.
+2. **Regular Maintenance**: Set up a periodic workflow to clean up obsolete images and maintain an efficient repository.
+3. **Careful Configuration**: Double-check your regular expression patterns and keep counts to avoid unintended deletions.

 ## Examples